Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/LOCAL_DEPLOYMENT.md

 Submodule 'webui' (https://github.com/Azure/azure-iot-pcs-remote-monitoring-webui.git) registered for path 'webui' .....
 ````
-2) It is safe to delete exisiting microservice folders (except for services folder) under the top-level of the repository.
+2) It is safe to delete existing microservice folders (except for services folder) under the top-level of the repository.
+Please do not delete web-ui, cli and reverse-proxy folders.
 &nbsp;
-#### If you have donot have an existing cloned repository
+#### If you have do not have an existing cloned repository
 1) Follow the step 1  of "existing cloned repo".
 You will not require to delete anything.
 Ensure you have services sub-module, which contains all the microservices.
 &nbsp;
 ### Steps to deploy the microservices locally